YOUR SAFETY IS OUR PRIORITY: COVID-19 UPDATES AND FAQ’S

 Can I bring someone with me to my appointment?

-To help with social distancing and to maintain the reduced number of people in our clinic at any given time, we ask that anyone accompanying you to your appointment wait in the car or outside until you are done.
-If you require assistance from a caregiver, or if it is critical that you have someone with you, we will certainly make exceptions on a case-by-case basis.
+To help with social distancing and to maintain the reduced number of people in our clinic at any given time, we ask that you only bring one essential caregiver to accompany you to your appointment.
+If it is critical that you have someone with you, we will allow 1 essential caregiver to accompany you to your appointment.

 Is Heaton Eye Associates testing patients for COVID-19?